Blended Pistachio Overnight Oats

 Why This Recipe Works (Quick Science)

-Chia seeds also help thicken the mixture.
-They absorb liquid and form a light gel, which gives the oats a pudding-like consistency.
+Chia seeds also absorb liquid and form a gel-like coating.
+This helps the oats become thick and pudding-like while chilling.

 Common Mistakes

-If chia seeds clump, the oats won’t thicken evenly.
+Without chia seeds the oats stay thin and don’t thicken properly.

 What to Serve With